FAQ

 ANSWER:

-Across from Idaho City Visitor Center, there is a Sinclair Gas Station.
+Across from the Idaho City Visitor Center, there is a Sinclair Gas Station.

 Time when Avalanche Since excursions are over